Shubhf/boa-constrictor/README.md

 - `--device cpu|cuda` to override device
 - `--precision fp32|fp16|fp8` to override compute precision (training only)
 - `--train-only`, `--compress-only`, `--decompress-only` to run specific stages
-- `--model-path /path/to/model.pt` to load a pre-trained checkpoint and skip training (also supported via `model_path` in the YAML)
+- `--model-path /path/to/model.pt` to load a pre-trained checkpoint and skip training
 - `--verify` to verify the files after compression-decompression cycle
 - `--evaluate`, `--evaluate-only` to evaluate performance of the compression model
 - `--comparison-baseline-only` to run LZMA and ZLIB on the dataset as baselines

 > [!WARNING]
-Currently training can only be done on a CUDA-Compatible GPU!
+> Currently training can only be done on a CUDA-Compatible GPU!

+---

 ## Config file structure